axvr/ascribe.vim/README.md

 through the `.gitattributes` file already found in many software projects.

-By using the `.gitattributes` file, Ascribe keeps all information about the files in a project in a single place, and encourages the improvement of existing—and arguably more useful—`.gitattributes` parsers.
+By using the `.gitattributes` file, Ascribe keeps all information about the files in a project in a single place.
 Ascribe extensions (such as this one) tend to be much smaller, faster and simpler than their EditorConfig counterparts.

 ## Installation